ArrowECS-Niclas/VCF9.1-Homelab/README.md

 `$StartUpVCF             = $true or $false` # Startup all VCF services (assumes hosts and vCenter is available)

-To perform a power on and or start up VCF:
+To perform a power on and or start up of VCF:

 `./Full-VCF-9-1-Start-Up.ps1 -EnvConfigFile ./sample-variables.ps1`